thennarasur/Web-Analytics/README.md

 **Data Source**
 ---
-   The dataset was formed so that each session would belong to a different user in a 1-year period to avoid any tendency to a specific campaign, special day, user profile, or period.
+   This data set contains important metrics of e-commerce website.The dataset was formed so that each session would belong to a different user in a one year period.

-link to the data set:
+Link to the data set:
 [https://www.kaggle.com/sohelranaccselab/online-shoppers-purchasing-intention-dataset](https://www.kaggle.com/sohelranaccselab/online-shoppers-purchasing-intention-dataset)

 **Description**